 No proton events were observed at geosynchronous orbit.

-The greater than 2 MeV electron flux at geosynchronous orbit was at normal to moderate levels throughout the reporting period.
+The greater than 2 MeV electron flux at geosynchronous orbit was at low to moderate levels during the period.

 Monthly and smoothed sunspot number - The monthly mean sunspot number (blue) and 13-month smoothed monthly sunspot number (red) for the last five cycles.
 You can see that this current cycle, Cycle 24, is a weak cycle, compared to the last few.